DanielMazurkiewicz/WebAI/README.md

   * can be assigned a string - then it means that it is a pipe end with given name
   * can be assigned a number - then it determines one dimmensional array with given number of elements that should be passed from setup.data to operation
-  * can be assigned array or nested arrays - data are provided directly from model, dimmensions passed to user defined functions are determined automatically based on input
+  * can be assigned array or nested arrays - data are provided directly from model, dimmensions passed to operations are determined automatically based on input array
   * can be assigned an object with property "size" (eg. { size: [10, 20] } then it means that expected data for 2 dimmensional array should be placed in setup.data
-  * if contains dimmensions data then they will be not stored to setup.data
+  * if contains dimmensions data then they will be stored to setup.data

 #### Shorthands

-  * Properties used to define parameters that should be passed from model to called function (paramObject.paramsForDefault, model.initState, model.operation) may contain strings which starts with:
+  * Properties used to define parameters that should be passed from model to called operation function (paramObject.paramsForDefault, model.operation) may contain strings which starts with:
     - ":" - property dimmensions instead of property value are passed - if such a property in a model is provided as an array then dimmensions are guessed from provided array (or array of arrays)
     - "&" - layer/pipe id of value producer or id of data supplied by model is passed.
 For automatically merged values (multiple layers/pipes and data from model to one input) all id's are provided.